wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 (3) `SM_Inv`, which indicates that the block is in the process of upgrading from `S` to `M` after issuing `GETX` to the lower level to obtain ownership, while also in the process of invalidating all shared copies in the above level.
 This state may transit to `M_Inv` or `SM` depending on which transaction completes first.
+Note that after the `SM_Inv` state transits back to the stable state `M`, there is still one sharer, which is the one that issues the `GETX` request and has successfully upgraded its local block.

 #### Helper Functions